 Julie Sibert co-authored the book Pursuit of Passion: Discovering True Intimacy in Your Marriage and blogs regularly at www.IntimacyInMarriage.com.
 She lives in Omaha, Nebraska, with her husband Randall, their two sons and a dog named Stella (who is busy trying to destroy the yard).
 When Julie isn’t corralling the details of her life, you can find her drinking ridiculously overpriced coffee with a friend.
 Catch up with Julie on Twitter.Have 2-3 safe people who will listen compassionately and offer sound advice, and make sure your kids are not these confidantes.
 Your kids don¹t need to hear the intricate details of the divorce or your harsh feelings about your ex.
 Also, when the pain of the divorce feels like it is caving in on you, remember that one breath at a time is enough to get you through.
 There are hopeful lessons amidst the pain, but we have to be willing to see them.
 Click To Tweet

 The key to moving on after the devastating process of divorce is acceptance.
+Despite issues that may arise, such as parent’s conflicts, utilize friends and family around you to keep you moving forward.
 Instead of dwelling on negative feelings or overthinking about the would-bes or the unknowns, it’s better to remind yourself that there’s still a future ahead of you and your children (if you have any).
 Keep yourself encouraged of the fact that you can create new dreams and aspirations in place of the old ones.
+While harboring resentment towards an ex may seem easy to compartmentalize, seeking an anger management specialist can help release that resentment, allowing you to move forward with your life without the “additional baggage” weighing on you.

 Juana Mikels is a Speaker and Author of Choosing Him All Over Again: A Story of Romance & Redemption.
 On her blog, she writes about faith, marriage, parenting, disabilities, and personal experiences.
 Get updates from Juana by following her on Twitter.I suppose it would matter if: The person coping was a Christian The person coping was seeking divorce or it is being put on them.
 But having said that, divorce can be a form of suffering: Having what you don't want (divorce), or wanting what you don't have (the marriage).
 Put that way, the biggest tip I could give would be acceptance.
 If the person is a Christian, they already know that submission to God's will is supreme and gives meaning and purpose to life even in the midst of undesirable circumstances.
 He can give perfect peace in the midst of suffering (having what we don't want, wanting what we don't have).
 Even for the non-Christian, I would say acceptance is critical to moving on and starting fresh even though you never would have asked for divorce.Click To Tweet